Digital Services for Your Team of Experts: When Off-the-Shelf Software Doesn't Accurately Map Specialized Processes

 • Difficulty training new employees

-• Lack of transparency in decision-making
+• Lack of traceability in decision-making

 • Increased effort for audits, quality assurance, or compliance

-• Decreased ability to adapt to change
+• Decreasing ability to adapt to change

 How does this affect day-to-day operations?